-The Sleep Center at ECM East is fully accredited by the American Academy of Sleep Medicine.
+The Sleep Center at North Alabama Outpatient Services is fully accredited by the American Academy of Sleep Medicine.
 Our physicians are board certified by the American Board of Sleep Medicine.
 The technical staff includes licensed sleep technologists with over 40 years of combined experience.
 The center has all private rooms with queen size beds and private baths with convenient parking and easy access.
 We look forward to assisting you by developing a plan to address your individual sleeping concerns.

 Sleep apnea is a treatable disorder in which a person stops breathing during sleep, often hundreds of times during the night.
 Sleep apnea affects millions of men, women and children but is often misdiagnosed, despite its potentially serious consequences.
 It is estimated that at least ten million Americans have sleep apnea.